Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 ## Create the PostGIS instance

 Now you need to create a postgis database.
-The defaults of various programs including openstreetmap-carto (ref. project.yaml) assume the database is called *gis*.
+The defaults of various programs including openstreetmap-carto (ref. project.mml) assume the database is called *gis*.
 You need to set up PostGIS on the PostgreSQL database.

 ```shell
 export PGPASSWORD={{ pg_password }}